 Does a district closure impact other entities?

-Davis School District can only close district schools.
-If you have students who attend a charter school or who take classes at a nearby university or technical college, you will need to check with that entity regarding closures.
+The Davis School District can only close district schools.
+Parents whose students attend charter or private schools or who take classes at a nearby university or technical college, will need to check with that entity regarding possible closures at those locations.